Embedded Intelligence is...

 a truly multi-disciplinary subject area

-Intel predicts that the integration of embedded processors with sensors, intelligence, wireless connectivity and other components with high level operating systems, middleware and system integration services for industries including medical, manufacturing, transportation, retail, communication, consumer electronics and energy will take a development direction that makes intelligent designs become a part of all of our lifestyles.
+Intel predicts that the integration of embedded processors with sensors, intelligence, wireless connectivity and high level operating systems will make intelligent designs become a part of our lifestyle.

 Our researchers are at the forefront of the latest developments in Embedded Intelligence and supported by over 40 academic members of staff at Heriot-Watt and Loughborough specialised in this field.
 They are part of a cohort of students recruited every year, the majority of which are working on industrially critical research problems for major companies as well as for SMEs, world-leaders in their fields.